Crissium/SilverDict/README.md

 Assuming your distribution uses `systemd`, you can refer to the provided sample `systemd` [config](/silverdict.service) and run the script as a service.

 NB: currently the API server is memory-inefficient due to the way `MDictReader` is designed.
 Running the server with eight mid- to large-sized dictionaries consumes ~250 MB of memory.

+## Similar projects

+I had no idea of these similar projects in the course of development.
+So please take a look at them and choose your favourite:

+- [flask-mdict](https://github.com/liuyug/flask-mdict): it is very similar to mine, but adopts a more GoldenDict-like interface (where definitions of the same entry from different dictionaries are compiled into a single page.)
+This web-app also displays word frequency data.
+- [mdx-server](https://github.com/ninja33/mdx-server): only one dictionary is accessible at once.
+- [mdict-query](https://github.com/mmjang/mdict-query): another MDict library that uses SQLite to index dictionaries.

+Note that these projects only have the MDict format in mind, while I plan to support three additional common formats.